mongodb/docs/source/includes/list-text-search-restrictions-in-agg.rst

   :expression:`$or` or :expression:`$not` expressions.

 - The text search, by default, does not return the matching documents in order of matching scores.
-Use the :expression:`$meta` aggregation expression in the :pipeline:`$sort` stage.
+To sort by descending score, use the :expression:`$meta` aggregation expression in the :pipeline:`$sort` stage.